PetyoPlPetrov/calendar.github.io/README.md

 1. The application works with whole hours - every meet can starts/ends on 8:00, 9:00 etc...
 It cannot currently use part-time as 09:15
 2. There is no proper error messages and warnings for the event creation.
-3. The event starts/ends are numeric fields - with min - max value 0 - 24.
-You better use the scroll to set the values.
-4. When day or month are changed, the event creation form is reset and closed.
+3. When day or month are changed, the event creation form is reset and closed.
 One must start over.
-5. There is no prompt dialog before removing the event
+4. There is no prompt dialog before removing the event.

 ## Interesting facts

 Chromium just landed its flexbox gap property, so decided to use it.
-The plain css also has variables, we dont need preprocessor for this case.
-Look at /calendar/styles/Calendar.css.
 All the event schedule data is saved in the sesion storage.
 The session storage is used to store the selection, so you may refresh the page.

 ## Authors